“Flex” refers to the ability of a golf shaft to bend during the golf swing.

 - A or M (Amateur, Moderate, Mature) – designed for seniors or mid-high handicapers

 - R (Regular) – designed for average male player, mid handicapers

 - S or F (Stiff, Firm) – designed for low handicapers

 - X or T (eXtra stiff, Tour) – designed for scratch or professional players

-The lack of one universal standard means that two models designated as Regular by two manufacturers may differ from each other and the one company’s Regular may be more like the Stiff than the Regular of another company.
+The lack of one universal standard means that two models designated as Regular by two manufacturers may differ from each other.
+The one company’s Regular may be more like the Stiff than the Regular of another company.

 Sometimes, for marketing reasons, a “slight overstiffing” can be observed in the marking of the shafts.
 Simply speaking the “Stiff” shaft sounds better for some golfers’ ego than the “Regular” one, although the actual flex of both shafts is similar.

-Nevertheless there are published tables that determine the appropriate shaft flex / stiffness for a given golfer from the total shot distance, carry distance or swing speed.
-The averaged values of various criterions presented in the table below can help in the choose of proper flex.
+Nevertheless many shaft manufactures publish their own tables that determine the appropriate shaft flex / stiffness for a given golfer.
+The result usually depends on the total shot distance or swing speed.
+The calculator below use averaged values and estimates the recommended flex.

 Naturally, this method may not be perfect for all golfers, but it helps in the initial selection of the proper shaft.
 Please remember about the most important factor in the calculation and enter the AVERAGE, NOT THE HIGHEST shot lengths or swing speed.